adevur/docker-easy-samba/docs/DOCUMENTATION.md

     #!/bin/bash
     docker stop samba
     docker container rm samba
-    docker run --network host -v /nas/share:/share --name samba local/easy-samba:latest
+    docker run --network host -v /easy-samba/share:/share --name samba adevur/easy-samba:latest
     ```

-    > NOTE: the reason why we used `local/easy-samba:latest` instead of `adevur/easy-samba:latest` is because we're going to automatize updates of `easy-samba`, building it locally.
-This procedure is described in [section `automatizing easy-samba updates` of `advanced use` chapter](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#automatizing-easy-samba-updates).

-    > NOTE 2: all parameters of `docker run` can be customized.
+    > NOTE: all parameters of `docker run` can be customized.
 Just take care of two things: parameters `-d` and `--restart always` must not be included in `docker run` command, since they would break our `systemd` service functionality.

 3) With `nano /easy-samba/stop.sh` let's instead create the script for stopping `easy-samba`:
     ```sh